Tamás Kádár: Diósgyőr

 On 3 June 2013, Kádár was signed by Hungarian League club Diósgyőri VTK after playing 13 matches and scoring 1 goal in the 2012–13 season of the Hungarian League on loan from Roda JC Kerkade.

 Lech Poznań

 On 29 January 2015, Kádár was signed by Ekstraklasa club Lech Poznań.
 He signed a three-and-a-half-year contract with the Polish club.

 In the 2015–16 Ekstraklasa season Kádár made 29, and 4 2015–16 Polish Cup appearances.

 Dynamo Kyiv

 On 10 February 2017, Kádár signed a four-year contract with the Ukrainian champions Dynamo Kyiv.

 Újpest

 On 10 February 2022, Kádár returned to Hungary and signed with Újpest.

 Paks

 On 14 July 2022, Kádár signed with Paks.

 MTK Budapest

 On 15 June 2023, it was announced that Kádár had signed a contract with MTK Budapest.
+On 15 May 2026, he played his lats match in a 2-2 draw against Puskás Akadémia FC at the Pancho Aréna, in Felcsút.

 International career

 On 12 May 2008, Kádár received his first call up to the Hungary senior squad, though he did not make an appearance.
 He was recalled to the U21 side for several 2011 European Championship qualifiers.
 On 17 November 2010 Kádár played his first match for the national team against Lithuania at the Stadion Sóstói in Székesfehérvár, Hungary.
 The final result was 2-0 to Hungary.
 He also played in the match that resulted in the 5–0 victory over Liechtenstein at the Puskás Ferenc Stadium in Hungary.

 Kádár gained a reputation of a defender who, while moving up on the left side from defense, could successfully spot and assist a quick attack: on 16 October 2012 against Turkey he gave an assist to Szalai which resulted in the second Hungarian goal, he provided an assist to Dániel Böde against the Faroe Islands, and to Tamás Priskin against Norway.

 Kádár was selected for Hungary's Euro 2016 squad.

 On 14 June 2016, Kádár played in the first group match in a 2–0 victory over Austria at the UEFA Euro 2016 Group F match at Nouveau Stade de Bordeaux, Bordeaux, France.
 Three days later, on 18 June 2016, he played in a 1–1 draw against Iceland at the Stade Vélodrome, Marseille.